JournalJuly 4, 20267 min read

 The verdict, side by side

-A template is defensible when
+A template is enough when

 • The site is a formality — five pages that confirm you exist